 Confirm Dependability and Regulatory Compliance

 For electronics and equipment used in consumer and industrial applications, government regulations exist to safeguard users from electrical hazards and to limit radio frequency interference.
-These regulations are quite varied and depend on the type of equipment and applications, the environments where they’re used, along with the countries where the products are sold.
+These regulations are quite varied and depend on the type of equipment and applications, the environments where they’re used, along the countries where the products are sold.

 In North America, most consumer goods must comply with electromagnetic compatibility (EMC) regulations specified by the FCC and Industry Canada.
 These requirements cover digital devices and/or intentional radiators like wireless transmitters.
 Similar EMC requirements exist for industrial equipment but with a few exemptions that are based on product usage.